Delayed Life Insurance Claim Fact Sheet

 What Is a Delayed Life Insurance Claim

-A delayed life insurance claim occurs when an insurance company fails to pay benefits within a reasonable time after receiving a claim.
-While insurers may request documentation or conduct investigations, extended delays without clear justification are often improper.
+A delayed life insurance claim occurs when an insurance company fails to pay benefits within a reasonable time after receiving proof of death and required documentation.
+While insurers are permitted to request information or conduct limited investigations, extended delays without clear justification are often improper and may violate insurance laws.

-This fact sheet provides a general overview of why delays occur, what beneficiaries can do immediately, and the basic legal principles that apply.
+This fact sheet provides a practical overview of why life insurance claims are delayed, what beneficiaries should do immediately, and the basic legal principles that apply.

 Common Reasons Life Insurance Claims Are Delayed